Richard Charles Guthridge: Death

-It is important to note that some of the details contained in the obituary vary from the recorded facts.
+Some of the details contained in the obituary vary from the recorded facts.
 For example, Richard's seaman ticket states that his voyage on the "Albermarle" when he was 14 years old was his first, and he records here that he hadn't worked on any previous vessels.
 The obituary also states that he worked under Captain Moffat during his trips to the East Indies.
 In reality, Captain Moffat was the master of the "Parrock Hall" and this vessel made several trips to the West Indies between 1847 and 1851.
 According to the Parrock Hall's crew lists, Richard's father James was the Steward on the 1849 and 1850 voyages so it is possible that Richard travelled with him as a boy but had no official duties on the ship.
 Additionally, the Captain Pivett referred to in the obituary was most likely Captain Trivett and he was the master of the vessel "Albemarle" and not the "Severn."
 Finally, the obituary states that Richard's father died when he was only 12 months old and this appears to contradict much of the evidence that has been collected.
 Burial records in Poplar indicate that a James Gutteridge died aged 59 years in July 1839 but this would appear to be Richard's grandfather (also called James, born in 1781).
 Hence, it is possible that the obituary refers to the death of Richard's grandfather at a young age and not his father.

 The discrepancies are understandable given that the obituary was would have been written by one of Richard's children and not himself.
 Richard also suffered from senility in his final years so he may have had trouble recollecting the facts perfectly.
 Additionally, the oldest of Richard's children would have been in their 70s themselves so their own recollections would be questionable due to the passage of time.
 Nevertheless, the obituary provides rich biographical information that can be largely substantiated by the records of the day.